Forex Market: Indian rupee rises against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

 Mumbai: The Indian rupee gained against the US dollar in the forex market.
-As per market experts, the domestic currency is trading in a narrow range as investors are awaiting cues from the key speech from US Federal Reserve Chair Jerome Powell.
+As per market experts, the sustained foreign fund inflows and positive trend in the Indian share market has supported the upward rally of the Indian currency.

-At the interbank foreign exchange, the Indian rupee opened at 74.17 against the dollar.
-During trading it then inched higher to 74.15, up 7 paise over its previous close.
-On Thursday, the India rupee had settled at 74.22 against the US dollar.
+At the interbank foreign exchange, the Indian rupee opened at 73.04 against the dollar.
+During trading it inched higher to 73.02, up by 6 paise over its previous close.
+On Wednesday, the rupee had settled at 73.08 against the US dollar.

-Also Read: Commodity market: Gold price rises for the first time this week

-The dollar index, which measures the US currency’s strength against a basket of six currencies, fell 0.06% to 93.00.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, was up 0.08% at 92.52.
+Foreign institutional investors were net buyers in the share market as they purchased shares worth Rs 666.66 crore.

 Post Your Comments